HankB/ESP32-ESP-IDF-start/README.md

 * ~Rework the example code for MQTT to do something more useful (than just subscribe and publish to itself.)~
 * ~Determine how to publish from other threads and provide an internal API for that.~
 * Test the WiFi and MQTT code to provide error recovery on disconnect.
-    * AP restert
+    * ~AP restart~
     * ~MQTT broker restart~
-    * Test SNTP through broker restart
+    * Test SNTP through ntp server restart.
+Will test next time edge router (NTP server) is restarted.

+## Testing

+The following functional tests have been performed.

+* Turn AP off, leave off for a minute or so and restart.
+(Modified code to perform infinite WiFi reconnect attempts.)
+* Shut down and restart MQTT broker.

 ## Process